clarity-digital/laravel-jwt-rest-api/README.md

 ## Larastan

-This project uses Larastan.
+This project uses [Larastan](https://github.com/larastan/larastan/commit/37f9ce80890a67a02b1d55bf79eb73604880c6b9).
 You can run the static analysis using `./vendor/bin/phpstan analyse`.
 Important note: a resource class requires a `@mixin` annotation so that PHPStan knows what model the resource is using.

+## Husky

+This project uses [Husky](https://typicode.github.io/husky/) to run Pint, Larastan and Pest before pushing to the repository.

 ## Testing